Background pattern

 Adults

-The usual dose is 2.5 to 10 micrograms/kg/minute, which should be adjusted according to the patient's heart rate, blood pressure, cardiac output and urine output.
-The infusion should start at a rate of 2.5 micrograms/kg/minute and the dose can be increased in 10-30 minute intervals until the desired hemodynamic response is achieved or until side effects such as excessive tachycardia, arrhythmia, headache or tremor limit, an additional increase in dose.
-The dose should be adjusted individually according to the patient's heart rate and rhythm, blood pressure and urine flow.
+The usual dose is 2.5 to 10 micrograms/kg/minute, this should be adjusted according to the heart rate, blood pressure, cardiac output, and urinary output of the patient.
+The infusion should be started at a rate of 2.5 micrograms/kg/minute and the dose may be increased at intervals of 10-30 minutes until the desired hemodynamic response is achieved or until side effects such as excessive tachycardia, arrhythmia, headache, or tremor limit further dose increases.
+The dose should be adjusted individually according to heart rate and rhythm, blood pressure, and urinary flow.
 Occasionally, a dose as low as 0.5 micrograms/kg/minute will produce a response.
-It may be necessary to administer up to 40 micrograms/kg/minute.
+Up to 40 micrograms/kg/minute may be required.

-During prolonged continuous infusion (48-72 hours), a decrease in hemodynamic response may occur, making it necessary to increase the dose.
+During prolonged continuous infusion (48-72 hours), a decrease in hemodynamic response may occur, making a dose increase necessary.

 Dose for cardiac stress test:

-The use of dobutamine in cardiac stress tests should only be performed in units that already perform exercise stress tests and also require all the usual precautions required for such tests when dobutamine is used for this purpose, including the availability of a defibrillator and specially trained personnel in resuscitation are present.
+The use of dobutamine in cardiac stress tests should only be performed in units that already perform exercise stress tests and all normal care and precautions required for such tests when using dobutamine for this purpose are also required, including the availability of a defibrillator and specially trained personnel in resuscitation are present.

-The recommended dose is a gradual increase in infusion rates of 5 micrograms/kg/minute to 10, 20, 30 and a maximum of 40 micrograms/kg/minute, infusing each dose for 3 minutes.
-In addition, atropine may be added during a new infusion of the maximum dose.
-Continuous ECG monitoring is required and the infusion should be interrupted in case of ST segment depression > 0.2 mV (2 mm) measured 80 ms after the J point, ST segment elevation > 0.1 mV (1 mm) in patients without a history of myocardial infarction or significant cardiac arrhythmias.
+The recommended dose is a gradual increase in infusion rates of 5 micrograms/kg/minute to 10, 20, 30, and a maximum of 40 micrograms/kg/minute, each dose infused for 3 minutes.
+Additionally, atropine may be added during a new infusion of the maximum dose.
+Continuous monitoring of the electrocardiogram (ECG) is required and the infusion may be interrupted in case of ST segment depression > 0.2 mV (2 mm) measured 80 ms after the J point, ST segment elevation > 0.1 mV (1 mm) in patients without a history of myocardial infarction or significant cardiac arrhythmias.

-The infusion of dobutamine should be interrupted if the heart rate reaches 85% of the predicted maximum for age, systolic blood pressure increases above 220 mmHg or a symptomatic decrease in systolic blood pressure > 40 mmHg from the start, new wall motion abnormalities, severe chest pain or any intolerable side effect.
+The dobutamine infusion should be interrupted if the heart rate reaches 85% of the predicted maximum for age, systolic blood pressure increases above 220 mmHg, or a symptomatic decrease in systolic blood pressure > 40 mmHg from the start, new wall motion abnormalities, severe chest pain occurs, or any intolerable adverse effect.

-No dosage adjustment is suggested.
-Close monitoring of blood pressure, urine flow and peripheral tissue perfusion is required.
+No dose variation is suggested.
+Close monitoring of blood pressure, urine flow, and peripheral tissue perfusion is required.

 Pediatric population:

-For all pediatric age groups (newborns to 18 years) a starting dose of 5 micrograms/kg/minute is recommended, adjusted according to clinical response to 2-20 micrograms/kg/minute.
+For all pediatric age groups (newborns to 18 years), an initial dose of 5 micrograms/kg/minute is recommended, adjusted according to clinical response to 2 - 20 micrograms/kg/minute.
 Occasionally, a dose as low as 0.5-1.0 micrograms/kg/minute will produce a response.

 There are reasons to believe that the minimum effective dose for children is higher than for adults.
 Caution should be exercised when applying high doses, as there are also reasons to believe that the maximum tolerated dose for children is lower than for adults.
-Most adverse reactions (tachycardia in particular) are observed when the dose was superior/equal to 7.5 micrograms/kg/minute, but all that is required for the rapid reversal of adverse reactions is to reduce or interrupt the infusion rate of dobutamine.
+Most adverse reactions (tachycardia in particular) are observed when the dose was greater than or equal to 7.5 micrograms/kg/minute, but all that is required for the rapid reversal of adverse reactions is to reduce or interrupt the dobutamine infusion rate.

-A great variability has been observed between pediatric patients with respect to both the plasma concentration required to initiate a hemodynamic response (threshold) and the rate of hemodynamic response to increasing plasma concentrations, demonstrating that the required dose for children cannot be determined a priori and should be titrated to allow the assumed "therapeutic range" to be as small as possible in children.
+A great variability has been observed between pediatric patients with regard to both the plasma concentration required to initiate a hemodynamic response (threshold) and the rate of hemodynamic response to increasing plasma concentrations, demonstrating that the dose required for children cannot be determined a priori and must be titrated to allow for the supposed "therapeutic range" to be smaller in children.

 Method of administration